cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/prisma.md

 - Asset Name
 Give VSCode instance an asset name. choose an arbitrary name.
 Prisma Cloud uses the asset name to track results.
 Some examples of names are appteam_vscode or johndoe_vscode.
 - Prisma Cloud Tags
-Prisma Cloud tags arre different from cloud tags that may have included within IaC templates.
+Prisma Cloud tags are different from cloud tags that may have included within IaC templates.
 Prisma Cloud tags enable visibility in the Prisma Cloud administrator console.
 Provide the values as a comma-separated list of tags. in the Prisma Cloud Tags field.
 An example list
 is: owner:johndoe, team:creditapp, env:dev.